 Looking for additional financial tips, tools and advice?
 Be sure to check out WPCU's online Education Center for helpful videos, brochures and worksheets on a variety of financial topics.

-*Enrollment in eStatements is required to receive an EasySaver® match.
+^The Credit Union reserves the right to cancel or modify the EasySaver Debit Card Round-Up Savings Program at any time, at its sole discretion.
+Only transactions posted to your account as debit card purchases are eligible.
+The Credit Union does not control whether a transaction is processed as a debit card transaction and is not responsible for how the merchant or any network processes a transaction.
+Enrollment in eStatements is required to receive an EasySaver® match.
 Match will be paid on eligible funds in member's EasySaver account at quarter-end.
 Match is reportable on IRS Form 1099.
 The annual match limit is $300.
 Other reasonable restrictions may apply.
 This account is a variable rate account and the dividend rate and APY may change after the account is open. $0.01 minimum balance to earn APY.
 Fees may reduce earnings on the account.
 Primary member must not be delinquent on any WPCU loan obligation, have any negative balance in any WPCU share account, or have cause WPCU a financial loss of any kind.
 The applicable dividend rate is paid monthly in a Tiered Method, based on the average daily balance in the account for the dividend period.
 The actual APY paid to the share will vary depending on the average daily balance in the share for the dividend period.